hardbyte/python-can/doc/interfaces/seeedstudio.rst

 Installation
 ------------
 This interface has additional dependencies which can be installed using pip and the optional extra [seeedstudio].
-That will install two additional packages if not already available:
+That will install an additional packages if not already available:
  - pyserial